GabrielGhe/GabrielGhe.github.io/_posts/2016-02-04-web-automation-with-selenium.md

 For this post, I will be using OSX (if you bug me, I'll make one for windows and linux).

-1. Install pip, open your terminal and enter `sudo easy_install pip`.
+1. Install pip by opening your terminal and entering `sudo easy_install pip`.

 2. Install selenium by typing `pip install selenium` in the terminal.

 3. We also need the chome webdriver to actually connect to chrome and automate it.
-You can easily install it with homebrew using `brew install chromedriver`.
+You can easily install it with [homebrew](http://brew.sh/) using `brew install chromedriver`.

 <!-- Plan -->